ManuelElizaldi/SisyphusCorner/Programming/Airflow/Airflow - General Notes.md

 - unpausing a dag:
 	- airflow dags unpuase tutorial

-Every dag is made out of tasks:
+*Every dag is made out of tasks:

 ![[Pasted image 20250319135051.png]]

 ---
 ### Reference
-From ETL course
+From IBM ETL in coursera - course